-Key Challenges Priorities Educational attainment in Pendle is poor and has been for a number of years.
+Key Challenges Priorities Skills Educational attainment in Pendle is poor and has been for a number of years.
 In 2017, Pendle had the lowest proportion of students achieving five or more A to C grades, of all the districts in Lancashire.
-Performance in the years prior to this has also been consistently below the Lancashire average.
-Work collaboratively with partners such as Schools, Nelson and Colne College and Lancashire County Council (LCC) on the 'Pendle Challenge'.
+Performance in the years prior to this has also been consistently below the Lancashire average Work collaboratively with partners such as Schools, Nelson and Colne College and Lancashire County Council (LCC) on the 'Pendle Challenge' to improve educational outcomes.
 Continue partnership working as a member of the Burnley and Pendle Children's Partnership Board, with a priority of Family Learning to support parents and carers with wider learning, acknowledging that this often takes place outside of school.
-Work with businesses/schools through the Business in the Community Programme and the Careers Enterprise Advisor Network.
+Work with businesses/schools through the Careers Hub and the Careers Enterprise Advisor Network to enhance careers advice, information and guidance to young people.
 Pendle's residents have lower skill levels when compared to the Lancashire and England averages.
 Work with the Lancashire Skills and Employment Board to ensure funding for employment programmes is used in Pendle to identify and exploit opportunities for investment in skills development for Pendle residents whether in or out of work.
-Support and promote the work of Lancashire Adult Learning (particularly following the relocation of its base to Northlight in 2017).
+Support and promote the work of Lancashire Adult Learning (particularly following the relocation of its base to Northlight) to upskill our adult population.
 Use the Pendle Vision Board to identify where improvements in skills is required.
-Work with the Department for Work and Pensions (DWP) to help the long term unemployed back into work.
+Work with the Department for Work and Pensions (DWP) to